datalib/chronicle/README.md

 Note that because Chronicle uses Flask-Restless under the hood, the `<json>` query is not the typical MongoDB syntax.
 You may refer to the [query syntax] here.
+You might also want to read up on the [request and responses] documentation for an idea of how to better use the API.

 ### Schema